-In a class file whose version number is greater than or equal to 50.0, if a method's code attribute does not have a StackMapTable attribute, it has an implicit stack map attribute (§4.10.1).
-This implicit stack map attribute is equivalent to a StackMapTable attribute with number\of\entries equal to zero.
+In a class file whose version number is 50.0 or above, if a method's code attribute does not have a StackMapTable attribute, it has an implicit stack map attribute (§4.10.1).
+This implicit stack map attribute is equivalent to a StackMapTable attribute with number_of_entries equal to zero.